What is Need-Based Financial Aid (EFC) and How Does it Work?

 7. The EFC is not always an accurate cost for what the family will pay.

-Many families spend more, sometimes much more, than the EFC suggests.
-The college’s fees – the EFC = the student’s financial need.
-While many need the help, most four-year colleges do not have enough need-based financial aid to meet students’ needs.
-As a result, the parents must pay for the rest.
+Many families spend more, sometimes much more than the EFC suggests.
+Here’s a simple equation to remember: the college’s fees minus your EFC equals your student’s financial need.
+While countless students require financial assistance, it’s important to note that most four-year colleges may not have sufficient need-based financial aid resources to cover all students’ needs.
+Consequently, parents often find themselves responsible for bridging the financial gap.

 8. Exceptional Circumstances: